circleference/QuizUpRemake/README.md

 July 3 2023 - Mark my words. v4.0.0 will craze the audience. (get it? there is no audience)

 July 4 2023 - It is here! v4.0.0 is here, and persionally my favorite feature is that whenever there is a new update, it immediately warns you!

+July 9 2024 - Procastination hit hard.
+Really hard.
+I'm sorry if I made anyone expect faster updates for the game, but the only problem is that
+              it's really hard to get myself to actually make use of Turbowarp's updated extensions because of procastination issues.
+I promise
+              I'm still alive.

 # How to package